Lift (Poets of the Fall song)

 "Lift" is a song by the Finnish rock band Poets of the Fall.
 It is the second single released from their debut album, Signs of Life.
+The song reached #8 on the Finnish Top 40 and stayed there for 11 consecutive weeks.

+Release

 The song was released in Finland on 9 September 2004.
-The song reached #8 on the Finnish Top 40 and stayed there for 11 consecutive weeks.
-It contains two versions of the title track, as well as the B-side, The Beautiful Ones.
+The single contains two versions of the track, as well as non-album B-side "The Beautiful Ones".

 Markus Kaarlonen produced a dance remix of the song, entitled Lift (Dramadance Remix).
-It is only available for download (as an MP3 or WAV file) on a secret page of the band's official website which can be accessed by the special login and password from the Signs of Life album booklet.
+It was only available for download (as an MP3 or WAV file) on a secret page of the band's official website which could be accessed by the special login and password from the Signs of Life album booklet.

+On 21 January 2011, the song was released on Rock Band Network.